OrdinarySMP/GreeterBro/README.md

 - **First Join Message** – Message shown only the first time a player joins.
 - **Greet on Name Change** – Whether to greet players when they log in with a different name than last time.
 - **Blacklist** – A list of usernames that should not be greeted.
-- **Delay Range** – Set minimum and maximum delay (in seconds).
+- **Delay Range** – Set minimum and maximum delay (in ticks).
 A random number in this range will be chosen each time.

 ---